What’s the Difference Between WordPress.com and WordPress.org?

 Understanding WordPress

 WordPress powers over 43% of all websites on the internet (WP Beginner)—and for good reason!
-Whether you’re brand new to websites or you’ve been building them for years, WordPress has tools and features for every skill level.
-Plus, it’s incredibly flexible.
+Whether you’re blogging, building a business site, or selling digital products, WordPress has tools for every stage of growth.

 If you’ve read my blog post “Managed WordPress Hosting vs. Shared Hosting: Which is Right for You?”, you might remember my apartment and property manager analogies.
 Let’s keep going with that.
 Think of the differences between WordPress.com and WordPress.org in the same way you would think of renting vs. buying a house: